 MEET THE TEAM

-Doc, a retired U.S. Army Reserve Colonel, is Joe’s stepfather, and also the man who first introduced the family to the American Southwest.
+A retired U.S. Army Reserve Colonel, and also Joe’s stepfather.
+This is the man who first introduced the family to the American Southwest.

 Doc grew up dreaming about life as a cowboy, so while on a U.S. Army Reserve active assignment to Fort Bliss in El Paso, Texas he decided to take a drive around neighboring New Mexico.
 Needless to say, he fell in love with the “land of enchantment.”

-Maggie graduated from Shelter Island High School with Jimbo Theinert in 2005 and grew up very close to the Theinert brothers.
+Maggie graduated from Shelter Island High School with Jimbo in 2005 and considers the Theinert's brothers.
 Maggie enjoys learning about and meeting new people, which transfers nicely to her career in corporate recruiting.
 She is particularly passionate about helping veterans transition from active duty to civilian employment.

 Maggie's love for Joe and passion for helping those that serve us drives her to ensure that Strongpoint Theinert Ranch provides solace, peace and healing for our veterans.

-After his time in the Marines, Dan finished his undergraduate studies at Stony Brook University.
-In 2014 he began working for a nonprofit organization assisting homeless veterans.
-Through this work, and the tight knit communities of the East End of Long Island, he was introduced to the Theinert-Kestler family and has been passionately involved with Strongpoint Theinert Ranch ever since.
+Following his time in the Marines, he began working for a nonprofit organization assisting homeless veterans.
+Through this work, and the tight knit communities of the East End of Long Island, he was introduced to the Theinert-Kestler family and has been passionately involved with STR ever since.